-Project Week typically takes place in the week just before the start of the second semester.
+Project week typically takes place midway through the school year.
 Students will be given directions for a research or other project before they leave for winter break.
 The project assignments vary from grade to grade, and may include such things as a science experiment, a research topic and presentation/paper, building a model, or a longer assigned reading.